Abhay-Kanwasi/Learnning-Python/Generator/Readme.md

 # Generator

-It's a special type of thing in python that allows us to use a special keyword called 'el' it can pause and resume functions.
+It's a special type of thing in python that allows us to use a special keyword called 'yield' it can pause and resume functions.
 Generator is a subset of iterable, a generator can be iterable but not vice-versa.